-Sunflowers helped clean up the soil in Chernobyl by soaking up and storing radioactive particles in their roots and stems, I discovered, as I pottered about reading the labels and smelling the lavender in London’s oldest botanical garden.
+Sunflowers helped clean the soil in Chernobyl by soaking up and storing radioactive particles in their roots, I discovered, as I pottered about reading the labels and smelling the lavender in London’s oldest botanical garden.

 During August’s respite from lockdown, I longed to go somewhere green and beautiful, to connect with the natural world for a few hours.
 Chelsea Physic Garden, home to over 5,000 medicinal, useful and endangered plants from around the world, has its historical roots in plant-based remedies.
 So, as it’s medical science that will surely save us all from this pandemic, it seemed like the obvious choice.

 I left my car in Battersea Park, walked over Albert Bridge and up Royal Hospital Road, and got to the garden by mid-morning.
 Initially I tried to study the guidebook and follow the map, but there was too much information for me to take in, so I put them both away and wandered about in a state of baffled amazement instead.

 Established in 1673 by the Worshipful Society of Apothecaries, whose role it was to mix and dispense medicines, their apprentices went to the garden to learn about the healing properties of herbs.
 A cast of horticultural trailblazers have contributed to the garden’s success over the centuries, and their legacies are honoured with statues and plaques.
 Botanical pioneers, plucky explorers who sailed the globe searching for new plants with special powers to improve people’s lives, and the head gardeners and curators who cultivated, named and distributed them.

 The four-acre site is roughly divided into 12 sections.
 I started in The Garden of Medicinal Plants, which showcases some of the species used by healers, witch doctors and shamens on every continent.
 Growing in the pharmaceutical section are about 60 essential ingredients of modern western medicines – including aspirin and quinine – from anaesthesia drugs to oncology, lung disease to gynaecology.
 Blocked nasal passages?
 You may be prescribed Ephedra Altissima.
 Constipated?
 Try Senna Angustifolia.